GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ## Running a Local Deployment

 A local deployment is a great way to test the bridge and to use it for prototyping an OIDC client service you are developing.
+Note that running a full deployment requires the same steps, but instead of using a tool like `ngrok`, a proper domain has to be set up.

 > [!IMPORTANT]
 > You need to use a tool like ngrok for testing so your smartphone wallet can access the vclogin backend.
 However, it can lead to issues with `application/x-www-form-urlencoded` request bodies used in the flow (<https://ngrok.com/docs/ngrok-agent/changelog/#changes-in-22>).
 But you can manually replay that request on the ngrok interface, if you run into problems.